 Rebecca Paquette, Program Coordinator

-Since Rebecca was a third grader she’s known exactly what she has wanted to do in her life; with role models like Steve Irwin, Jane Goodall and Jeff Corwin, it wasn’t that strange for her parents when she decided to study zoology at the University of New Hampshire.
+Coincidentally, it was a field trip in the third grade that inspired Rebecca to pursue a career in the sciences.
+It wasn’t odd to her parents when she decided to study zoology at the University of New Hampshire after that field trip to a local zoo and the subsequent years of mammalogy encyclopedias and studying everything featured on Animal Planet.
 Some highlights of her coursework there was obtaining her scuba license and teaching two semesters of Vertebrate Morphology.
-As you may have already guessed, Rebecca is quite new to Missoula.
-She flew out here in February, moving from Maine with her cat, Francois, and all her belongings.
-She instantly began exploration through hiking, biking, and skiing Missoula and its surrounding mountains as well as volunteering with the Montana Natural History Center.
-Through her experiences there and a mutual friend of hers and Deb’s, she was introduced to WEN.
+She moved to Montana last February from New England in hopes of a new adventure and she loves exploring the state through hiking, biking, and skiing.
+Rebecca started her exploration of the community as well through volunteering with the Montana Natural History Center when she first moved to MT.
+Through her experiences there and a mutual friend, she was introduced to Deb Fassnacht and WEN.
 It wasn’t long after their introduction that Rebecca fell in love with WEN’s mission and the passion that was evidently driving it.
 Towards the end of April, Rebecca was brought on as Program Coordinator and has been immersing herself with everything WEN ever since.

 Abra Kaiser grew up in the foothills of the Sierra Nevada Mountains, hiking, camping, and backpacking as much as she could.
 In high school, she had a life altering opportunity to go on a month-long trip through the desert South West during which she participated in various activities including hiking, mountain biking, canoeing, rafting, and camping under the stars.
 This trip also allowed her to visit Grand Canyon National Park, Lake Powell, Havasu Falls, and Moab, Utah.
 The experience was an eye opener!
 Abra fell in love with nature all over again and realized how limited and invaluable natural resources really are.
 This understanding led her to the University of Montana where she has spent the last 6 years.
 During this time, she earned her degree in Biology and Ecology and has loved exploring the wild surroundings of Missoula.